ssiltanen/Fasaani/README.md

 use indexClient = new SearchIndexClient (searchName, indexName, SearchCredentials(searchQueryKey)) :> ISearchIndexClient
 ```

-After creating the client define a basic text search query with Fasaani `search` computational expression, and pipe it to `searchAsync` expression to execute your query:
+After creating the client, define a basic text search query with Fasaani `search` computational expression, and pipe it to `searchAsync` expression to execute your query:

 ```fsharp
 search {